 Partnering for inclusivity: Supporting providers in meeting language assistance services requirements

-In today’s diverse health care landscape, it’s vital to ensure all individuals have equitable access to medical and behavioral services, regardless of their language proficiency.
-Language barriers can pose significant obstacles to effective communication between patients and health care providers, hindering the delivery of quality care and ultimately impacting patient outcomes.
+Language barriers can pose significant obstacles to effective communication between patients and health care providers, hindering the delivery of care and ultimately affecting patient outcomes.

-Recognizing the importance of overcoming these barriers, we are committed to partnering with you to support your language assistance needs, as well as to promote inclusivity, enhance patient-provider communication, and fulfil obligations under state and federal laws.
+In today’s diverse health care landscape, it’s vital to ensure all individuals have equitable access to medical and behavioral health services, regardless of their language proficiency.
+Recognizing the importance of overcoming language barriers, we are committed to partnering with you to support your language assistance needs, as well as to promote inclusivity, enhance patient-provider communication, and fulfil obligations under state and federal laws.

-In compliance with the Americans with Disabilities Act (ADA) and Section 1557 of the Affordable Care Act, health care providers are required to provide and payfor language services for their eligible patients with limited English proficiency (LEP) free of charge and in a timely manner.
+In compliance with the Americans with Disabilities Act (ADA) and Section 1557 of the Affordable Care Act, health care providers are required to provide and pay for language services for their eligible patients with LEP free of charge and in a timely manner.

 These services include: